CSchoel/arbitrary-but-fixed/_posts/2017-08-04-discrete-equation-systems.markdown

 The first problem that I want to discuss in this blog deals with the implementation of mathematical models in the language [Modelica](http://modelica.org).

 For my PhD thesis I reimplemented a mathematical model of the human heart in Modelica.
-The main pacemaker of the heart is the sinus node.
+The problem occured in the sinus node, the main pacemaker of the heart.
-It will trigger a contraction at a certain base frequency which can be increased or decreased by signals from the autonomic nervous system.
+The sinus node triggers a contraction at a certain base frequency which can be increased or decreased by signals from the autonomic nervous system.
-However, there is a threshold to this frequency which is given by the refractory period that has to pass after each signal until a new signal can be generated.
+However, there is a threshold to this frequency which is given by the refractory period that has to pass before a new signal can be generated.

-Since the strength of a heart beat is (in part) determined by the amount of time that passed since the previous heart beat, I needed some kind of variable that stores the timestamp of the last beat.
+To implement this refractory period I therefore needed a way to express that a signal would only be passed along if a certain amount of time had passed since the last signal.

-## The Problem
+## The problem

-My first attempt to implement this variable was something along the lines of the following example.
+My first attempt to implement this behavior was something along the lines of the following example.

 ```modelica
 model DiscreteEqMinimal